apache/nuttx/drivers/syslog/README.txt

   ----------------------------

     * CONFIG_RAMLOG - Enables the RAM logging feature
-    * CONFIG_RAMLOG_CONSOLE - Use the RAM logging device as a system console.
-If this feature is enabled (along with CONFIG_DEV_CONSOLE), then all console output will be re-directed to a circular buffer in RAM.
-This might be useful, for example, if the only console is a Telnet console.
-Then in that case, console output from non-Telnet threads will go to the circular buffer and can be viewed using the NSH dmesg command.
-This optional is not useful in other scenarios.
     * CONFIG_RAMLOG_SYSLOG - Use the RAM logging device for the syslogging interface.
 If this feature is enabled, then all debug output (only) will be re-directed to the circular buffer in RAM.
 This RAM log can